comassky/btc-node-dashboard/README.md

 # 🚦 Build & Continuous Integration

 - The Maven build (`mvn package`) runs all tests and produces the final artifact (backend + frontend bundled).
-- Docker and native workflows use this artifact: no build or tests are repeated in those steps.
+- Native Docker workflows use this artifact: no build or tests are repeated in those steps.
 - CI (GitHub Actions) blocks any deployment if a test fails.
 - See [BUILD.md](BUILD.md) and [TESTING.md](TESTING.md) for more details.